The Latest on the 75 Pennsylvanians Arrested in the Jan. 6 Attack on the US Capitol

 Peter Schwartz – Uniontown

 In December 2022, a jury found Schwartz guilty of assaulting or resisting law enforcement using a dangerous weapon, interfering with law enforcement, and obstruction.
-He faces more than 40 years in prison.
-No sentencing date has been set.
+He was sentenced in May 2023 to a then-record-setting 14 years in prison for attacking police officers with pepper spray and a chair as he stormed the Capitol with his wife.

 Barton Wade Shively – Mechanicsburg